Predictable Reinforcement Learning Dynamics through Entropy Rate Minimization: Introduction

 \section{Introduction}

-As Reinforcement Learning (RL) \citep{sutton2018reinforcement} agents are deployed to interact with humans, it becomes crucial to ensure that their behaviors are predictable.
+As Reinforcement Learning (RL) \citep{sutton2018reinforcement} agents are deployed to interact with humans, it becomes crucial to ensure that their behaviours\footnote{We use agent behaviour to refer to, throughout this work, the state trajectories agents exhibit (and observers may perceive).
+We consider 'agent behaviour' or 'agent trajectory' interchangeably, but note that we mainly focus on state predictability.
+We make the case that an agent is \emph{predictable} if their next state (for a fixed policy) is easy to predict given their past state(s) for standard inference algorithms.} are predictable.
 A robot trained under general RL algorithms operating in a human environment has no incentive to follow trajectories that are easy to predict.
-This makes it challenging for other robots or humans to forecast the robot's behavior, affecting coordination and interactions, and possibly triggering unsafe scenarios.
-RL algorithms are oblivious to the predictability of behaviors they induce in agents: one aims to maximize an expected reward, regardless of how unpredictable trajectories taken by the agents may be.
-In fact, many algorithms propose some form of regularisation in action complexity \citep{schulman2017proximal,NEURIPS2021_d7b76edf} or value functions \citep{pmlr-v119-pitis20a,pmlr-v97-zhao19d,kim2023accelerating} for better exploration, inducing higher aleatoric uncertainty in agents's trajectories.
+This makes it challenging for other robots or humans to forecast the robot's behaviour, affecting coordination and interactions, and possibly triggering unsafe scenarios.
+RL algorithms are oblivious to the predictability of behaviours they induce in agents: one aims to maximize an expected reward, regardless of how unpredictable trajectories taken by the agents may be.
+In fact, many algorithms propose some form of regularisation in action complexity \citep{schulman2017proximal,NEURIPS2021_d7b76edf} or value functions \citep{pmlr-v119-pitis20a,pmlr-v97-zhao19d,kim2023accelerating} for better exploration, inducing higher aleatoric uncertainty in agents' trajectories.

 We quantify predictability of an RL agent's trajectories by employing the notion of \emph{entropy rate}: the infinite-horizon time-average entropy of the agent's trajectories, which measures the complexity of the trajectory distributions induced in RL agents.
 Higher entropy rate implies more complex and less predictable trajectories, and vice-versa.
-Similar information-theoretic metrics have been widely used to quantify (un)predictability of stochastic processes \cite{shannon1948mathematical,savas_entropy_2021, biondi_maximizing_2014,duan2019markov,stefansson2021computing}.
+Similar information-theoretic metrics have been widely used to quantify (un)predictability of stochastic processes \cite{shannon1948mathematical,savas2021entropy, biondi_maximizing_2014,duan2019markov,stefansson2021computing}.